 Finally we took some photos with a Canon EF-S 18-55mm kit lens.
 This lens doesn’t have a dedicated manual focus ring, making it a little harder, but still possible, to use manual focus.

 Another difference we noticed between the lenses is that the 50mm and 85mm primes were easier to use because the lenses have wider maximum apertures and the viewfinder image is brighter.
 The 60mm macro and 24-105mm zoom were more difficult to focus (all focusing was done manually).

 The results from using a close-up lens and the prime 50mm and 85mm lenses with close-up lenses were as good as those from the 60mm macro.
 However, the 60mm macro lens gave the most magnification.
 For even more magnification you can combine the close-up lenses with extension tubes or, if you have one, a true macro lens like the EF-S 60mm macro.

 The most obvious benefit of close-up lenses is price – they are an economical way of trying out close-up photography.
 But they also have several other advantages over extension tubes, macro lenses, and reversed lenses.

 • There is no light loss.
 Extension tubes and macro lenses suffer from light loss as the lens approaches its minimum focusing distance.
 With close-up lenses, you can use a faster shutter speed or a wider aperture with a lower ISO.

 • Autoexposure metering and autofocusing is retained The reverse lens technique breaks electrical contact with the lens, making it more difficult to set the lens aperture.

-• They are easy to use There are no complex techniques to learn – you just screw the close-up lens into the filter thread of the lens on your camera.
+• They are easy to use.
+There are no complex techniques to learn – you just screw the close-up lens into the filter thread of the lens.

 We promise never to share your information